 On the second Thank You Screen, the link sends leads those with a budget under $5,000 to Gleam’s pricing page.

-11. Finally, a Short text block was added before the Thank You Screens, allowing people to give more details about their request.
+11. Finally, a Short text question was added before the Thank You Screens, allowing people to give more details about their request.

 12. To make sure Gleam never misses a lead, the typeform has Self Notifications activated, so an email is sent every time an agency completes the typeform.
 Find out how to activate them.